hannayangg/walkthru2/README.md

 ## Introduction

-This is a sample repo for walkthru 2 of fast.ai course.
+This is a sample repo for walkthru 2 of the fast.ai course.
-.

 This is another paragragh.

 ## More details